How to arrange a funeral

 Direct cremation has been a great low-cost funeral option for many years, but it gained particular popularity in 2016 after David Bowie pre-arranged to have one after his death.

 What’s a direct cremation?
-In short, it’s a way of getting your loved one’s ashes without needing to have a funeral service.
+In short, it's a cremation without a service at the crematorium.

-Your loved one is collected from their place of death and taken to a crematorium for a private cremation.
+The person who has died is collected from their place of death and taken to a crematorium for a private cremation.
 This gives you the time and freedom to put your own plans in place with your family.
-The ashes are then returned to you in a beautiful, temporary urn.
-You can then have your own memorial service before scattering the ashes or displaying them at home.
+The ashes can then be returned to you so you can have your own memorial service before scattering the ashes or displaying them at home.
+Alternatively you can ask for the ashes to be scattered in the garden of remembrance at the crematorium.

 Traditional burial